 - 1 pinch salt

-- 6 tbsp cold butter cut into small pieces
+- 6 tablespoon cold butter cut into small pieces (or grated - see NOTES)

 - 4 cups frozen mixed berries defrosted and drained